ibm-cloud-docs/watsonxdata/qhmm_heap_thread.md

 1. Inside each date folder, the data is organized based on the user who executes the queries.
 The folder name format is `user=<name>`.

-1. Use the checkbox(multi or single select) to select the data you want to download and click **Download** button.
+1. Use the checkbox (multi or single select) to select the data you want to download and click the **Download** button.